Function that performs principal component analysis on an abundance matrix.

 PCA(x, cor, dim) # S3 method for default PCA(x, cor = FALSE, dim = min(nrow(x), ncol(x))) # S3 method for Dataset PCA(x, cor = FALSE, dim = min(nrow(x$Tab), ncol(x$Tab)))

-x | Numeric matrix where samples are columns and rows are species, or a
+| x | Numeric matrix where samples are columns and rows are species, or a

 Dataset object, see |

-cor | logical value indicating whether the correlation matrix should be used instead of the covariance matrix. |
+| cor | logical value indicating whether the correlation matrix should be used instead of the covariance matrix. |

-dim | Number of dimensions to return. |
+| dim | Number of dimensions to return. |

-object.
+A PCA object.
 Includes the same attributes as a

-object from the labdsv
+pca object from the labdsv package.

 When the Dataset method is used, it includes two additional slots: